hoehermann/purple-gowhatsapp/README.md

 * Fetching all contacts from account, show friendly names in buddy list.
 * Sending receipts (configurable).
 * Reasonable support for group chats by [yourealwaysbe](https://github.com/yourealwaysbe).
-* Under the hood: Reasonable callback mechanism thanks to [Eiron Robb](https://github.com/EionRobb).
+* Under the hood: Reasonable callback mechanism thanks to [Eion Robb](https://github.com/EionRobb).

 Major differences from the go-whatsapp vesion: